-The interest rate used is that of the specific financing or, if none exists, the average financing rate of the company carrying out the investment.

-c) Future disbursements that Transelec S.A. and its subsidiary must make to close their facilities are incorporated into the value of the asset at present value, recording the corresponding provision.
+- The interest rate used is that of the specific financing or, if none exists, the average financing rate of the company carrying out the investment. - c) Future disbursements that Transelec S.A. and its subsidiary must make to close their facilities are incorporated into the value of the asset at present value, recording the corresponding provision.
 On an annual basis both existences of such obligations as well as estimate of future disbursements are reviewed, increasing or decreasing the value of the asset based on the results of this estimate.

-Assets under construction are transferred to operating assets once the testing period has been completed when they are available for use, at which time depreciation begins.
+Assets under construction are transferred to operating assets 2.7 Intangible assets once the testing period has been completed when they are available for use, at which time depreciation begins.

-Expansion, modernization and improvement costs that represent an increase in productivity, capacity or efficiency or an extension of useful life are capitalized as a greater cost of the corresponding assets.
-Replacement or overhauls of whole components that increase the asset's useful life, or its economic capacity, are recorded as an increase in value for the respective assets, derecognizing the replaced or overhauled components.
-Periodic maintenance, conservation and repair expenses are recorded directly in income as an expense for the period in which they are incurred.
+Expansion, modernization and improvement costs that Goodwill represents the excess of acquisition cost on the represent an increase in productivity, capacity or efficiency fair value of net assets acquired in a business combination. or an extension of useful life are capitalized as a greater cost Goodwill is not amortized, it is annually tested for impairment, of the corresponding assets.
+Replacement or overhauls of regardless if there is any indication of impairment. whole components that increase the asset's useful life, or its economic capacity, are recorded as an increase in value for the For impairment testing, goodwill acquired in a Business respective assets, derecognizing the replaced or overhauled combination is assigned as of the acquisition date to the components.
+Periodic maintenance, conservation and repair cash generation units that are expected to benefit from said expenses are recorded directly in income as an expense for combination. the period in which they are incurred.